 There are many ways in which tax credits and deductions favor home ownership.
-Make sure you read this whole article and take advantages of the links, which link to more detailed articles so you can find out how to take advantage of these benefits.
+Make sure you read the whole article!
+Take advantages of the links, which include more detailed articles.
+This way, you learn exactly how to take advantage of these benefits.

 Tax Credits to Home Buyers